Marian J. Mohr Memorial Library

 Community Needs Statement

-Johnston began to grow dramatically since the middle of the twentieth century, doubling between then and 2000.
-According to the U.S. Census, Johnston 's population grew 6.3% between 1990 and 2000, with Johnston now ranked 11th among cities and towns in Rhode Island .
-Ethnic minorities have grown from two to almost four percent of the total population.
+Johnston began to grow dramatically since the middle of the twentieth century, doubling by 2000.
+According to the U.S. Census, Johnston 's population grew 6.3% between 1990 and 2000.
+Ethnic minorities doubled in population during the nineties and again during the 2000s.
 During recent years the community has grown economically and in educational attainment.
 Jobs were gained in many areas.
 Overall, the types of jobs available make Johnston similar to average Rhode Island communities.

 There has been a concerted effort to attract businesses to Johnston and many new ones have opened along Atwood Avenue near the library.
 Johnston is a community with many good schools that cooperate with the library and many families and adults who take advantage of library services and programs.

 The Marian J. Mohr Memorial Library was established by Ralph Mohr and others in 1960 as a library for the people of Johnston .
 In 1964 it became a municipal public library, possibly to qualify for new state funding.
-It was built next door to a school, and soon found itself next-door to the middle school and high school, creating special problems and opportunities throughout its history.
-In spite of a building that has [had] become inadequate relative to the size of its community, the library has [had] a large and well-used collection, extensive programs and well-developed services.
-After a decade of advocating by library staff and supporters, the Town built a new library facility set to open in 2011.
+It was built next door to a school, and soon found itself next-door to the middle school and high school, creating special problems and opportunities.

 1. Develop and maintain collections of books and media according to high standards and relevant to the needs and desires of the community.